247B Morton Hall

 Postcolonial Studies, Modern and Postmodern British Literature, Critical Theory, Cultural Studies

--"Lessons from Elsewhere; or, Rethinking Democracy and Public Education Through Lois Lowry's The Giver."
+“Lessons from Elsewhere; or, Rethinking Democracy and Public Education Through Lois Lowry's The Giver.”
 With Philip E. Kovacs.
 Dystopia and Education.
 Eds.
-Jessica Heybach and Eric Sheffield (Forthcoming with Information Age).
+Jessica Heybach and Eric Sheffield.
+Charlotte, NC: Information Age, 2013: 99-116.

 “‘Fictions Where a Man Could Live’: Worldlessness, Utopia, and the Void in Salman Rushdie’s Grimus.”
 Twentieth-Century Literature 58.2 (2012): 267-95.